Let us send you paid writing opportunities in our free email newsletter:

 • Mother Jones is an investigative news organization.
 They report on politics, criminal and racial justice, democracy, human rights, education, climate change, food/agriculture, and more.
 They commission revelatory and dynamic stories that teach people something they didn’t already know.
 According to their pitch guide, print rates begin at $1.75/word, while their online rates begin at $0.75/word.
 For more details, refer to their freelance writer guidelines.

 • Serious Eats is an award winning food and drink website, with over seven million monthly visitors.
 They publish "rigorously tested recipes, science-driven cooking techniques, robust equipment reviews, and stories that offer cultural and historical context to the foods we love to eat."
-According to a very old payment report, they paid $0.13 for a 750-word opinion.
+According to an old payment report, they paid $0.13 for a 750-word opinion.
 To learn more, refer to their pitch guide.

 • Pittsburgh City Paper is an alternative newspaper that covers news, restaurants, food, culture, arts, and entertainment in Pittsburgh.
 They publish reported pieces, profiles, essays, op-eds, etc. According to their pitch guide, rates range from $250 to $750.